trimlab/LabGuides/DeveloperGuide.md

 By default, we use the GNU General Public License (GPLv3) license (see https://www.gnu.org/licenses/gpl-3.0.en.html for further details).
 However, licensing can get complicated.
 You'll need to take into account any of the requirements imposed by programs you use as some may impose licensing restrictions (i.e., they must be shared under the same license as the original or something similar).

 ## Privacy and Compliance
-At no time should any personally identifiable information or IRB restricted data be posted publically or stored on third party servers (i.e., on GitHub).
+At no time should any personally identifiable information or IRB restricted data be posted publicly or stored on third party servers (i.e., on GitHub).
 It's recommended that, when feasible, such data not be hard coded at all.